-Tell me if this sounds familiar: You’re in a relationship but you meet someone new — maybe it's through a friend, oniline, or at work — and you get a little jolt of attraction.
-No big deal, but then, before you know it, you’re full on crushing on them... and feeling increasingly guilty about it.
+Tell me if this sounds familiar: You’re in a relationship, but you meet someone new — maybe it's through a friend, online, or at work — and you feel a little jolt of attraction toward them.
+No big deal, but then, before you know it, you’ve developed a full-on crush and you're feeling increasingly guilty about it.
 What are you supposed to do with those feelings?
-Should you tell your partner if you have a crush, or is it the kind of thing that’s better off kept to yourself?
+Should you tell your partner if you have a crush, or is it the kind of thing you're better off keeping to yourself?

-The answer to that is, well, tricky.
-However, knowing how to navigate whether or not to disclose your feelings is actually pretty important, because having crushes on other people while you are partnered up is actually really common, as relationship coach Brenda Della Casa tells Elite Daily.
+Knowing whether or not to disclose your feelings can be pretty tricky.
+Turns out, having crushes on other people while you're in a relationship is actually really common, as relationship coach Brenda Della Casa tells Elite Daily.
 “The idea that we stop finding other people attractive as soon as we fall in love or commit to someone is ridiculous.
-It's unrealistic to assume your partner will never find someone else sexy or charming, but that doesn't mean they no longer feel those things about you or want to leave you,” says Della Casa.
-As for whether or not you should tell your partner how you’re feeling, we’ll, that’s where things get more complicated.
+It's unrealistic to assume your partner will never find someone else sexy or charming, but that doesn't mean they no longer feel those things about you or want to leave you,” she says.
+As for whether or not you should tell your partner how you’re feeling, that’s where things get a little more complicated.

 If you feel as though this crush has begun to encroach on your relationship, Della Casa says the first step is to do some honest self reflection about why it's happening.
-“The bottom line is to really think about your motivation and your intentions both with the crush and confessing to your partner.
-Are you crossing a line or fearful of crossing one?
+“The bottom line is to really think about your motivation and your intentions, both with the crush and confessing to your partner.
+Are you crossing a line, or fearful of crossing one?
 Do you feel guilty?
 Are you trying to make your partner jealous or hurt them in some way?
-Are you looking to use this as a 'wake up call' for your partner?,” she asks.
-Answering those questions, she adds, is the best way to know the course forward.
-“Perhaps the answer is not sharing information about the crush and asking to go to couples therapy or investing more in your own relationship,” she suggests.
+Are you looking to use this as a 'wake-up call' for your partner?" she asks.
+Answering those questions is the best way to establish your next steps.
+“Perhaps the answer is not sharing information about the crush and asking to go to couples' therapy, or investing more in your own relationship."

-If you decide to tell your partner about your crush, Chong says to do so as gently as possible.
-“Remind them that you still love them and still want to work on the relationship, it’s just that something’s lacking or missing in your relationship and you rather solve that sooner than later,” she explains.
+If you decide to tell your partner about your crush, Chong says to do it as gently as possible.
+“Remind them that you still love them and still want to work on the relationship, it’s just that something’s lacking, or missing in your relationship, and you'd rather solve that sooner than later,” she explains.

-While what you ultimately do in this situation is up to you, Della Casa does offer one last bit of advice: “Remember that it is easy to have crushes on strangers.
+While what you do in this situation is ultimately up to you, Della Casa does offer one last bit of advice.
+“Remember that it is easy to have crushes on strangers.
 When you don't know someone, you only see them in a one dimensional way and can project all kinds of fantasies onto them the same way you did your partner before you knew they didn't pick up their socks or talked throughout your favorite TV program,” she concludes.
-In other words, the grass isn’t always greener, so you may want to work on your current relationship rather than pursuing a fantasy.
+In other words, the grass isn’t always greener on the other side.
+Keep that in mind when you're deciding what to do next.